minhtran-q/kafka-knownledge/README.md

   <summary>What is Zookeeper?</summary>
   <br/>

-  ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
+  + ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
+  + ZooKeeper is a critical role in a Kafka cluster by providing distributed coordination and synchronization services.

 </details>

 <details>
   <summary>Why is Zookeeper necessary for Apache Kafka?</summary>